Episode Notes:

 Switching gears, since I was young, I have suffered from high levels of OCD and anxiety.
 Throughout most of my life, I have been extremely stressed, unfulfilled, and borderline depressed in some instances.
 If I could sum up my struggle with OCD in three words, its “paralysis by analysis.”
 While in college, the impact of my OCD and anxiety increased dramatically.

 Occasionally, I would have severe anxiety attacks.
 Some episodes would last hours, in which I was completely incapable of any normal functioning, other than ruminating in an eternal mental feedback loop.
 Most often, these episodes would only end when I was too mentally exhausted to continue or if I was forced to engage in an activity or conversation, most of which were largely out of my control.
 I have had these anxiety attacks at school, at the gym, at home, in the car, literally any place that I can stop and think.
-I have
+I have literally wasted weeks of my life worrying about hypothetical events that are entirely manifested in my mind.

 Not exactly an optimal approach to high performance and happiness, but just like with my hockey career, I learned how to persevere.
 In 2018, I graduated as the Norwich University Valedictorian with a perfect 4.0 GPA in Mechanical Engineering despite missing a month of spring semester to begin my pro hockey career, and while serving as the President of Tau Beta Pi – The national engineering honor society, Vice-President of Pi Tau Sigma – The national mechanical engineering honor society, Founder and President of the Norwich Consulting Club, and member of the Norwich Investment Club.
 On top of that, I was part of a senior design team that won a NASA competition and was subsequently offered a NASA internship, which unfortunately I was ineligible for due to my Canadian citizenship [2, 3].
 As mentioned previously, I also secured a full-time offer to join a trillion-dollar bank in New York City despite having no background in finance.